1. Does the quote reflect exactly what you require?

 If you need Shrinkwrap, nearly all projects must have an engineer produce approved construction drawings BEFORE any scaffolding can be built.
 Understand what these costs may be – as they can be expensive and can be timely!

-Here at Securescaffold, we aren’t the cheapest scaffolding company in Auckland, and we aren’t the most expensive – we sit about average in the market.
+Here at Securescaffold, we aren’t the cheapest scaffolding company in Canterbury, and we aren’t the most expensive – we sit about average in the market.

 However, what you will get from us is: we turn up on time, we’re professional, polite and none of our guys have any criminal history.
 And you won’t be stung with hidden charges on your invoice as we will get a full understanding of what you require and everything will be detailed up front.